 Evaluate if you’re ready for franchising

 Often businesses jump the gun when it comes to franchising and thinks that franchising the next logical step after achieving limited success.
 However, franchising may not be the right move for you just yet.
-If your business is wildly successful and has a model that can be easily replicated, you should think about franchising.
+If your business is wildly successful and has a model that can be easily replicated, you should think.
 If not, remember that you must create a model that can be scaled and setup easily.
-Know that if you haven’t worked out all the kinks, no one is going to want to buy into the franchise.
+Know that if you haven’t worked out all the kinks, no one is going to want to buy.

 Don’t underestimate costs